There are many people who make A Journey through NYC religions possible. Here are a few of them!

 More recently, I have been raising a family with my husband and doing publicity work.
 I was looking for an outlet for my interviewing skills and joined the A Journey team over a year ago.
 The interviews often result in deeply meaningful and thought-provoking experiences for me, and I want to share some of the richness of that experience with you.
 Most of our work results in objective reporting, but my entries will give a better glimpse into the personal aspects of this project.

-Christopher Smith is a reporter and lead Journey Workshops for A Journey through NYC religions.
+Christopher Smith is a Foreign Correspondent and consultant to Journey Data Center for A Journey through NYC religions.

-He does field reporting, breaking news, and leads Journey Workshops.
+He does field reporting, breaking news, and leads Journey Data Center projects.

 He studied at New York Theological Seminary and came with a finance background.